MattiasKallio/snillrik-fogis/README.md

 ## How official is this pluign?
 Not at frikken all.
 I got a request from a football club that wanted some of this functionallity, and discovered that it's possible to make API calls.
-I'm not sure if it's intended to be used this way, but it might be turned off or blocket from external use.
+I'm not sure if it's intended to be used this way, but it might be turned off or blocked from external use.
 (But also it have been working for 3 years according to people I've talked to)